xdrazkov/pb162-hw02-messaging/README.md

   - Split your code into multiple classes
   - Organize your classes in packages
 - Single responsibility
-  - Class should ideally have a single purpose
+  - Each class should ideally have a single purpose
 - Extendable code
 - All provided tests must pass